 First, you’ll need to serve a Party Wall notice, you can do this yourself for free or get a surveyor to do it for you, the cost is usually between £100 – £150.

 There are two possible outcomes to a Party Wall notice:

 - Consent is given, provided that any damage to their property is repaired at your expense.
 You can either take dated photos of the walls and note any cracks or defects or you can get a surveyor to inspect the walls and provide you both with a report.

-The prices for chimney removal on this page do not include the cost of Party Wall notices or surveyors fees.
-We’ve only provided details of what you could end up paying if your project involves a party wall and your neighbour doesn’t consent to the work.
+The prices for chimney removal on this page do not include the cost of Party Wall notices or surveyors’ fees.
+We’ve only provided details of what you could end up paying if your project doesn’t involve a party wall or your neighbour consents to the work.

 Building Regulations are different to planning permission rules and you’ll need to adhere to the “regs” as done incorrectly, a chimney removal project could result in a collapse and cause injury or death.

 There are six parts of the Building Regulations that apply: